CS2401-Fall2021/lab-6-sorting/README.md

 There are many ways to sort.
 Some are better than others.
 In this lab, you will be implementing a new sort I just invented: Valley Sort.
 It's new, but perhaps not the most optimal.

 ## Part 1: Find the index of the lowest value  (10 pts: 8 code, 2 question)
 Go through the array and find the INDEX of the lowest value.
 This will be your "midpoint".
 If there are multiple lowest values, choose the first one.
+If there are no values, return -1.

 ### Reflection Question 1: What is big-O notation for the worst case runtime to find your lowest value?